Australian Space Discovery Centre has been launched at Lot Fourteen

-The Australian Space Discovery Centre (ASDC) has been officially launched in Adelaide at Lot Fourteen.
-The centre is home to the Australian Space Agency in 2021 and will be opening to the public in May 2021.
+The Australian Space Discovery Centre (ASDC) located in Adelaide at Lot Fourteen is home to the Australian Space Agency and opened to the public in May 2021.

-Visitors to the Discovery Centre will be able to explore the latest innovations in space technologies and learn about Australia’s role in expanding national and international space activities.
+Visitors to the Discovery Centre are able to explore the latest innovations in space technologies and learn about Australia’s role in expanding national and international space activities.
 The Discovery Centre is designed to inspire the next generation of the space workforce with stories of innovation, curiosity and technology.

 Exploring the Discovery Centre